dplanitzer/Serena/Commands/shell/README.md

 #### DELETE \<path ...>

-Deletes one or multiple directories or files indicated by the provided paths.
-A directory has to be empty to be deletable.
+Deletes one or more directories or files indicated by the provided path(s).
+A directory must be empty to be eligible for deleting.

-#### ECHO str1 str2 ...
+#### ECHO [-n | --noline] [-s | --nospace] \<strings ...>

 Prints the given list of strings separated by single space characters to standard out.
 The list of strings is followed by a single newline character.
+The output of the final newline character may be suppressed by specifying the '--noline' option.
+Use the '--nospace' option to print multiple strings without a separating space character.
+All strings following a '--' parameter are printed verbatim and not interpreted as an option even if they start with '-' or '--' characters.

 #### EXIT [exit_code]